-- 19.1 The Council is to keep full and accurate minutes of the proceedings of Meetings of the Council. - 19.2 At a minimum, the Chief Executive Officer must ensure that the following matters are recorded in the Council's minutes: - (a) the names of Councillors attending a Council meeting and whether they attended the meeting in person or by Audio-Visual Link. - details of each Motion moved at a Council meeting and of any Amendments moved to it, - (c) the names of the Mover and Seconder of the Motion or Amendment, - (d) whether the Motion or Amendment was passed or lost, and - (e) such other matters specifically required under this code. - 19.3 The minutes of a Council Meeting must be confirmed at a subsequent meeting of the Council. - 19.4 Any debate on the confirmation of the minutes is to be confined to whether the minutes are a full and accurate record of the meeting they relate to.
+- The Council is to keep full and accurate minutes of the proceedings of Meetings of the Council. - 19.2 At a minimum, the Chief Executive Officer must ensure that the following matters are recorded in the Council's minutes:

-- 19.5 When the minutes have been confirmed, they are to be signed by the person presiding at the subsequent meeting. - 19.6 The confirmed minutes of a meeting may be amended to correct typographical or administrative errors after they have been confirmed.
+- (a) the names of Councillors attending a Council meeting and whether they attended the meeting in person or by Audio-Visual Link. - (b) details of each Motion moved at a Council meeting and of any Amendments moved to it, - (c) the names of the Mover and Seconder of the Motion or Amendment, - (d) whether Motion the or Amendment was passed or lost, - (e) such other matters specifically required under this code. - 19.3 The minutes of a Council Meeting must be confirmed at a subsequent meeting of the Council. - Any debate on the confirmation of the 19.4 minutes is to be confined to whether the minutes are a full and accurate record of the meeting they relate to. - 19.5 When the minutes have been confirmed, they are to be signed by the person presiding at the subsequent meeting. - 19.6 The confirmed minutes of a meeting may be amended to correct typographical or administrative errors after they have been confirmed.
 Any amendment made under this clause must not alter the substance of any decision made at the meeting. - 19.7 The confirmed minutes of a Council Meeting must be published on the Council's website.
 This clause does not prevent the Council from also publishing unconfirmed minutes of its meetings on its website prior to their confirmation.

-Access to Correspondence and Reports Laid on the rable at, or Submitted to, a Meeting
+Access to Correspondence and Reports Laid on the Table at, or Submitted to, a Meeting matter that was received or discussed or laid on the table at, or submitted to, the meeting when the meeting was closed to the public.

-- 19.8 The Council and Committees of the Council must, during or at the close of a meeting, or during the business day following the meeting, give reasonable access to any person to inspect correspondence and reports laid on the table at, or submitted to, the meeting. - 19.9 Clause 19.8 does not apply if the correspondence or reports relate to a matter that was received or discussed or laid on the table at, or submitted to, the meeting when the meeting was closed to the public. - 19.10 Clause 19.8 does not apply if the Council or the Committee resolves at the meeting, when open to the public, that the correspondence or reports are to be treated as confidential because they relate to a matter specified in section 10A(2) of the Act.
+- 19.8 The Council and Committees of the Council must, during or at the close of a meeting, or during the business day following the meeting, give reasonable access to any person to inspect correspondence and reports laid on the table at, or submitted to, the meeting. - 19.9 Clause 19.8 does not apply if the correspondence or reports relate to a